archerlinn/archer_portfolio/README.md

 Welcome to my personal portfolio! 🎉 I spent a whole day on January 8, 2025, refreshing my knowledge of **JavaScript**, **CSS**, and **HTML**, and deploying this project to my custom domain: [archerlin.space](https://archerlin.space).
 This portfolio marks the beginning of an exciting year, showcasing my journey, projects, and passion for **AI** and **robotics**.

+**updates** - deployed backend to render free tier (has to wait ~50 seconds if haven't called backend for 15 minutes)
 ---

 ## 🌟 Features